Destination: Greece

 “I’m jealous of you poets,” my grandfather replied, “because you meet so many uncontrollable passions.”

-The writer in the Papandreou family, Nicholas, in his novel’s opening lines show the poetic touch that makes you want to travel to Greece.
+The writer in the Papandreou family, Nicholas, show the poetic touch that makes you want to travel to Greecein his novel’s opening lines.

-Reading that makes images of Greece flood into my mind from my five visits there and roused the yearning I always have to go back again.
+As I read that passage, images of Greece flood into my mind from my five visits there and rouses the yearning I always have to go back again.

 His depiction of the devotion of the Greek people to their socialist heroes in A Crowded Heart, and the loving relationship he has with his grandparents and sister make it very hard to believe this is a novel rather than a memoir.
 At any rate, this book, even if it is not strictly memoir, or strictly travel literature, paints a detailed, beautiful, and culturally educational portrait of modern Greece.